-Please bring water and any pre and post-race snacks, any required medication and maybe a flask of a warm drink for later.
-Plastic bags to take away muddy gear, tissue and wet wipes are essential and you might want to bring something to protect the inside of your car.
+Please bring water, hand sanitizer, pre and post-race snacks, any required medication and maybe a flask of a warm drink for later.
+Plastic bags to take away muddy gear, tissues and wet wipes are essential and you might want to bring something to protect the inside of your car.
 Supporters will also need suitable footwear!
 Avoid bringing any clothing or footwear you don’t want to get muddy.
 You may also like a camp chair and or ground sheet / pop up shelter – but be aware it can be a long walk from / to the carpark.

 After the race, please remember to put warm clothes on and do a proper cool down.
 Then have something to eat and drink.
 As soon as you get home, please clean your kit – as then you will find any problems such as missing spikes or holes before you race again and won’t have to put muddy, wet or mouldy kit on next time you run!

 |Date||Event/Link||Age Groups||Team Captain||Location||Sign Up||Results|